Cool-Computer-Club-v2-0-CiB-2022/server/APIReference.md

 Request:

-A session ID cookie of any access level, the projection, restriction, and order can be specified in the URL query string
+The projection, restriction, and order can be specified in the URL query string

 Projection: